 However, valuable examples (again, like a carpet) came from aristocrats’ and nobles’ homes.
 In Persian cuisine, the main difference between professional cooking and home cooking is in the volume of food, not in the way of cooking.

 About Persian cuisine history, the oldest references to legends have started from the time of Zahak, and of course, before that in the history of cooking, tales were considered to be related to demons.
 But it is the oldest surviving manuscript about the history of Iranian cuisine and is related to the Sassanid era.

 What are Iranian Eating Habits?

-It is a collection of customs that discusses various topics such as food preparation and cooking, food storage, food selection among Iranian food is prepared so that its ingredients are tasted separately, and spices’ aroma is well felt.
+It is a collection of customs that discusses various topics such as food preparation and cooking, food storage, and food selection Iranian food is prepared so that its ingredients are tasted separately, and the spices’ aroma is well felt.

 Highlights of Iranian Eating Habits

 In the following guide to Persian food, we will review some important points of Iranian eating habits

 Iranians are good cooks.
 They have a wide variety of foods and use the most valuable and healthiest foods for cooking traditional food.